Boosting Object Representation Learning via Motion and Object Continuity: Experimental Evaluations

 \section{Experimental Evaluations}

-With our experimental evaluations, we wish to investigate whether motion and object continuity biases can benefit object-centric DL for downstream tasks.
-Specifically we investigate the effect of our MOC scheme for object discovery abilities and object representation learning, such that these can be used for downstream tasks such as few-shot classification and object-centric game playing.
-More precisely, we address the following research questions:
+Let us now turn to the experimental evaluation of the MOC training scheme.
+With our experimental evaluations, we wish to investigate whether motion and object continuity biases can benefit object-centric DL for downstream reasoning tasks.
+We investigate the effect of our MOC scheme on object discovery abilities and on object representation learning, such that these can be used for downstream tasks such as object-centric game playing and few-shot object classification.
+Specifically, we address the following research questions: (\textbf{Q1}) Does MOC benefit object discovery? (\textbf{Q2}) Does MOC improve latent object representations? (\textbf{Q3}) Does MOC improve representations for complex downstream reasoning tasks, such as game playing and few-shot object classification?